 2.)
 Select your preferred image type, I will now run a differential image after installing some software, click Set backup comment to enter a descriptive comment to this image:

 3.)
 The comment from your last full backup will be shown (yellow highlight), add comment for this differential or incremental image (blue), click OK:

 5.)
 Again a snapshot will be created.
 Because this is a differential (or incremental) backup and only changes will be saved, Reflect checks the changes and starts then imaging them:

 6.)
 Because there were not too many changes the image was created relatively fast:

 7.)
 Clicking Restore tab top left you can now see the new differential (or incremental) image listed on top of the full image on right pane:

 8.)
 This, our first full backup and subsequent differential and / or incremental image (or images) is called a backup set.
-Default file name for a backup file is XX-YY-ZZ where XX is a 16 character ID same for all files in same set, YY is the ID (increment) number for that file in the set (00 = full backup, 01, 02 and so on subsequent differential and incremental images), and ZZ is total number of files in set (starting from 00, 04 is fifth file) and is usually same than YY except when one or more backup files are split for instance when you save backups to DVDs or bigger than 4GB files to FAT32 disks.
+Default file name for a backup file is XX-YY-ZZ where XX is a 16 character ID same for all files in same set, YY is the ID (increment) number for that file in the set (00 = full backup, 01, 02 and so on subsequent full, differential and incremental images), and ZZ is total number of files in set (starting from 00, 04 is fifth file) and is usually same than YY except when one or more backup files are split for instance when you save backups to DVDs or bigger than 4GB files to FAT32 disks.

 The file extension is always .mrimg.